Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - **Configure logs**
             - **Create Log analytics workspace** and connect the VM to it
             - Install an analytics agent on the VM this is what 'connect' does
-            - You can then configure the agent to specify what type of logs are you looking to transfer to the workspace
+            - You can then configure the agent to specify what type of logs are you looking to transfer to the workspace like events performance etc
             - Logs can be grouped into various categories

         - **NSG flow logs**